openedx/edx-proctoring/docs/testing/test_plan.md

     - [ ] make sure to receive a grade that will meet the threshold for passing the course
 - [ ] Get the `external_id` of the attempt from LINK
 - [ ] As an admin user use the external id to send a POST request to the exam review endpoint with a status of `suspicious`
+    - [ ] An alternative is to wait for this review to come back organically (may take 24hrs)
 - [ ] Update the review from `suspicious` to `rules violation` in [Django Admin](#django-admin-models)
 - [ ] Validate the exam grade has been overridden to zero using gradebook
 - [ ] Query read replica to validate the certificate has been marked `unavailable` [Useful Queries](#useful-queries)